When it comes to the fixed blade, the Buck 120 General reigns supreme with hunters.

 Replacement sheaths are readily available on Amazon

-If you want something a bit different and don’t mind paying for custom work, then here are two Buck 120 sheaths worth checking out.
+If you want something a bit different and don’t mind paying for custom work, check out this sheath.

 10 Oz.
 Water Buffalo Leather Sheath